FluentLenium/FluentLenium/docs/docs.md

 ### Annotations

-You can use annotations from `org.fluentlenium.core.events.annotations` package to register any method as a event listener.
+You can use annotations from `core.events.annotations` package to register any method as an event listener.

 Annotations can be used in a test class.